Locations:

 Other specialists you may work with include:

 These specialists will work with you and your loved ones to make sure you have ongoing care that matches your needs and goals.
-They’ll advise you and your loved ones on advance care planning for financial and healthcare decisions.
-They’ll also make referrals for palliative care or hospice when vascular dementia has progressed to its later or end stages.
+They’ll help you plan ahead for medical and financial decisions.
+They’ll also make referrals for palliative care or hospice when vascular dementia progresses to its later or end stages.

 Prevention